New-Vision-2050/Constrix_Base/modules/form-builder/docs/CheckboxGroupField.md

 - **Single-select mode**: Only one option can be selected at a time (similar to radio buttons)
 - **Multi-select mode**: Multiple options can be selected simultaneously
+- **Dynamic options**: Options can be loaded from an API based on the value of another field
 - **Validation support**: Full support for all validation types
 - **Conditional fields**: Can be used with conditional fields
 - **Styling options**: Customizable appearance